How to Make a Spotify Canvas Like a Pro

 Step 3: Resize your video and adjust the length

-Your video will upload to the Canvas Maker at its original size and length.
-That means you'll have to resize it and potentially trim it down to meet Spotify's requirements.
+Your video will upload to the Spotify Canvas Maker at its original size and length.
+That means you'll have to resize the video and potentially trim it down to meet Spotify's vertical format requirements.

-If you have a particular point in the video that you'd like to feature in your loop, you can also use the timing tab to enter an exact timestamp where you want your video to start and stop.
+If you have a particular point in the video that you'd like to feature in your loop, you can use the Timing tab for that as well.
+Enter the exact timestamps for where you want your video loop to start and stop.
+Just keep the total time between 3-8 seconds.

 Step 4: Download your Spotify Canvas from Kapwing